 The evolutionary process taking place on earth on an ascending curve from matter up to mind and beyond, is of a double nature.
 The outer is the physical evolution which is possible through birth and death and rebirth.
-Simultaneously, there is "an invisible process of the soul evolution with rebirth into ascending grades of form and consciousness as its machinery".299 The first mentioned type of evolution by itself would imply only a cosmic evolution.
+Simultaneously, there is "an invisible process of the soul evolution with rebirth into ascending grades of form and consciousness as its machinery".
+The first mentioned type of evolution by itself would imply only a cosmic evolution.
 Here the individual would perish and the race would be the vehicle for the progressive manifestation of the Supreme Spirit.
 Alternatively, with the process of rebirth it is possible for the individual human to evolve over a period of time.
-"Each grade of cosmic manifestation, each type of form that can house the indwelling Spirit, is turned by rebirth into a means for the individual soul, the psychic entity, to manifest more and more of its concealed consciousness; each life becomes a step in a victory over Matter by a greater progression of consciousness in it which shall make eventually Matter itself a means for the full manifestation of the Spirit."300
+"Each grade of cosmic manifestation, each type of form that can house the indwelling Spirit, is turned by rebirth into a means for the individual

-296 Sri Aurobindo.
+&lt;sup>296 Sri Aurobindo.
 The Life Divine.
 Volume 18-19.
 [SABCL], p.
 891-895.